Windower/Lua/addons/plasmon/README.md

 * **enabled:** specifies the status of the light mode. **default**, **false** or **0** mean disabled. **true** or **1** mean enabled.

 ### position ###
-sets the horizontal and vertical position of the window relative to the upper-left corner. if the no parameter is specified, the help text will be shown.
+Sets the horizontal and vertical position of the window relative to the upper-left corner.
+If no parameter is specified, the help text will be shown.

 ```
 plasmon position [[-h]|[-x <x>] [-y <y>]]